Skip to main content

 Depending upon living arrangements and course of study, students should plan to budget an additional estimated $3,250 - $6,050 annually to cover books/supplies, personal and/or travel expenses.
 These additional costs will be considered when awarding your financial aid.

 Food and housing estimates pertain to students living on-campus.
 Students living off-campus will not have food or housing charges appear on their bill unless they signed an on-campus meal plan contract.
-The on-campus estimate for Food & Housing was based on students living in a double room and a basic meal plan.
+The on-campus estimate for Food & Housing was based on students is based on an average costs of all available room options and the highest available meal plan.
 If there is a credit on your bill, it may be used to pay for your off-campus housing.
-If you are living off campus, your estimate Food & Housing for packaging purposes is $16,900.
+If you are living off campus, your estimated Food & Housing for packaging purposes is $19,302.

 Graduate Commuter student tuition is based on 18 credits for the year in the Master of Science in Construction Management program.